r-franks/fractal/README.md

 <p align="center">
   <img src="https://github.com/r-franks/fractal/blob/main/demo_images2.png" width=75%>
  </p>
+ For more examples of usage, see the <a href="https://github.com/r-franks/fractal/blob/main/demo_plots.ipynb">plot demo</a> (transformed fractals correspond to the right image).

  ## Animation/Gifs
 One way to explore the impacts of different <code>custom_map</code>s is through animating a fractal as the <code>custom_map</code> applied to it gradually changes.
 This can be done with the <a href="https://github.com/r-franks/fractal/blob/main/fractal/animation.py#L5">animate</a> function in <code>animation</code> which works for general purpose simple animated plots.
 This function has some flexible behavior:
 * Provide a list of 2d numpy arrays to the <code>vals_list</code> parameter and <code>animate</code> will produce a gif of each numpy array plotted in sequence
 * Provide a list of <em>lists</em> of 2d numpy arrays to <code>vals_list</code> and <code>animate</code> will plot every 2d numpy array sharing a list in the same frame, for each list in the list of lists

-For details on parameters, see the link early in this section.
+For details on parameters, see the link earlier in this section.
+For examples of usage, see the <a href="https://github.com/r-franks/fractal/blob/main/demo_animation.ipynb">animation demo</a> which shows how many different fractals may be animated using the <code>animate</code> function.
 An example gif produced using this <code>animate</code> function is below:
 <p align="center">
   <img src="https://github.com/r-franks/fractal/blob/main/demo_animation.gif" height=50% width=50%>
 </p>